 During the shutdown of the reactor from Feb.
 2006, the specifications of KUR-ISOL, especially of the target chamber, had been reconsidered in order to increase the efficiency of collecting fission fragments.
 In Feb.
-2010, the U target was replaced with a new one.

-From Jun.
-2010, a project research titled "Material Science Using Short-Lived Nuclei and Radiations" will be carried out by using this facility.
+2010, the U target was replaced with a new one, and in FY2010, by using KUR-ISOL, a part of a project research titled "Material Science Using Short-Lived Nuclei and Radiations" was carried out, the results of which are described in the present volume of KURRI Progress Report.